cnshsliu/mtcdoc/docs/template/designer.md

 ### Give connection a value

 - Hold Shift key, click on a connection, input is option value in the pop-up.

+## Editing

+Desginer support copy,paste, cut etc., as well as shortcut keys to ease your opertions..

+### Nodes Copy and Paste

+While mouse is hovering a node , press Ctrl-C (Win) / Cmd-C (Mac) to copy it, move mouse to any position on the canvas, proess Ctrl-V (Win) / Cmd-C (Mac) to paste it.

+While mouse is hovering a node, press Ctrl-X (Win) /Cmd-X (Mac) to cut it, later, you may paste the cutted node at another location wil Ctrol-V (Win) /Cmd-V (Mac)

+### Connext Routing Text

+While mouse is hovering a connection , press Ctrl-C (Win) / Cmd-C (Mac) to copy it's routing label, move mouse to hover another connection, proess Ctrl-V (Win) / Cmd-C (Mac) to paste it.

+### Keyboard shortcut

+### d

+Mouse over a node or a connection, press d to delete it.

+### gb

+Mouse over a connection, press "gb" to move it's starting point

+### ge

+Mouse over a connection, press "ge" to move it's ending point

+### gt

+Mouse over a node, press "gt" to link it to another node